noopys/multithreadeddnsresolver/README.md

 # Multithreaded DNS Resolver

+## WARNING: This program using Linux dependent libraries such as linux pthread and synchronization mechanisms.
+It will not work on Windows.

 This is a Multithreaded DNS Resolver that uses a synchronization mechanism employing semaphores to solve the classic producer/consumer problem.
 The system is designed to operate in a multi-threaded environment, where multiple requester threads act as producers and multiple resolver threads act as consumers.
 The threads interact with a shared, thread-safe array data structure, which serves as the buffer for DNS hostnames.